vim-scripts/pyflakes-nopython.vim/README.rst

 pyflakes-vim-nopython
 =====================

-This is a slightly modified version of the python-vim project that enables using pyflakes even with Vim that has no Python support (in case you are, for any reason, stuck with such an installation of Vim).
+This is a slightly modified version of the pyflakes-vim project that enables using pyflakes even with Vim that has no Python support (in case you are, for any reason, stuck with such an installation of Vim).
 However, your system still has to have Python installed.